- In car Accident

 Contact an Experienced Los Angeles Car Accident Lawyer

-If you or a loved has been injured in an accident, you should discuss your legal options with an attorney as you may be entitled to compensation.
+If you or a loved one has been injured in an accident, you should discuss your legal options with an attorney as you may be entitled to compensation.
 The Los Angeles car accident attorneys at the Law Offices of Samer Habbas advocate for our clients’ full financial recovery through hard work and aggressive lawyering.
-For more information or to schedule a complimentary consultation with one of our attorneys, please call the Law Offices of Samer Habbas at 949-449-2703.
+For more information or to schedule a complimentary consultation with one of our attorneys, please call the Law Offices of Samer Habbas at 949-727-9300.